ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 > sudo make install

-Along the applications executables and documentation, two bash scripts will be installed:
+Along with the application executables and documentation, two bash scripts will be installed:

 - /usr/local/bin/cumbia  (or whatever/install/prefix/bin/cumbia)
 - /usr/share/bash-completion/completions/cumbia  (or wherever points the output of `pkg-config --variable=completionsdir bash-completion` )